 For a restroom that has relatively contemporary appliances, its a bit of a shock to see that STAPLES has stubbornly stuck with their WorldDryer NT-126, No Touch hand dryer.
 This model is THE standard for leaving your hands dripping wet, even after 30 minutes of direct exposure.

 It proudly displays its selling feature right on the exterior, as if to amaze you at the magic of this groundbreaking technology.

-There is also a notice for the employees, which must be frustrating to such high-calibre, white collared associates who clearly know the science of contamination and bacterial infections.
+There is also a notice for the employees, which must be frustrating for such high-calibre, white collared associates who clearly know the science of contamination and communicable diseases.

 Nice work, STAPLES.
 I would definitely take a shit inside you.
 And now, it’s back to class, where I’ll be scribbling cartoon ducks into the books that I bought from Wal-Mart.